So what does a whole-foods, plant-based, low-fat diet include?

 No, not after a bit.
 If your diet – like ours – was high in fat, butter and oil, salt, and sugar, then plant-based food prepared with table salt or sweetening can seem plain at first.
 I’ve read that taste buds will make the shift in a week or two.
 (Juicing for a week prior to shifting to plant-based food helped us, but that’s an expensive and not so filling route to go.)

-I’ve been eating this way for two years now and my taste buds’ ability to sense variety and flavor is still on the rise.
+I’ve been eating this way for five-plus years now and my taste buds’ ability to sense variety and flavor is still on the rise.
 I actually feel like I have more ingredients to play with and more flavor on my tongue.
 And I actually crave particular beans and legumes in particular.
 Before?
 A bean was a bean.

 And to drink?

 Thumbs up to water, plant-based milks, caffeine-free teas, hot water straight up with a slice of lemon, orange, or a sprig of mint.
 Mineral water, club soda, unsweetened selzer.
 Very, very occasionally juice (it’s highly processed and stripped of many beneficials and jacked up in sugar content, but in small quantities not harmful).